saisatwi/HuntX-project/README.md

 ## 🚀 Coming Next
-- Generate and visualize detailed dashboards and reports based on collected data.
+- Generate and visualize more advanced realistic detailed dashboards and reports based on collected data.
 - Use AWS QuickSight for analysis and reporting.
 - Present a complete, data-driven story with visualizations.